jkrumow/TBStateMachine/README.md

 ## Development Setup

 Clone the repo and run `pod install` from the `Example` directory first.
-The project contains a unit test target for devlopment.
+The project contains a unit test target for development.

 ## Useful Theory on UML State Machines